linear/linear/README.md

 ## 🦋 Your First Query

-You can connect to the Linear API and start interacting with your data in a few steps:
+Connect to the Linear API and interact with your data in a few steps:

 1. **Install the Linear Client**